 Local, state, and federal agencies spend billions of dollars on goods and services each year.
 That’s a lot of money and a big growth opportunity that is ignored by many businesses.
 Any size business can bid on government contracts.
 Most federal purchases under $150,000 are reserved for small businesses.

-PTAC Services include:
+APEX Services include:

 • Custom bid notification matches your products/services with state and federal bid opportunities with email notification when a match occurs.